Energy-time uncertainty relation from entropy measures: Conclusions

 \section{Conclusions}

-With the goal of introducing the quantum effects of gravity into measurement processes, in an effective manner, the uncertainty relation between position and momentum is modified \eqref{eq:Uncert_relat_q_p_usual}.
+With the goal of introducing the quantum effects of gravity into measurement processes, in an effective manner, the uncertainty relation between position and momentum is modified \eqref{enq:Dq_Dp_GUP_Scardigli}.
 This modification is named the Generalized Uncertainty Principle (GUP).
 Various approaches have demonstrated the emergence of GUP \cite{G_Veneziano_1986, MAGGIORE199365, SCARDIGLI199939}.
-Notably, an intriguing connection has been established between non-extensive entropies and GUP, as $S_\pm$ in \eqref{Eqq.Entropy.S_+}-\eqref{Eqq.Entropy.S_-}, depending only on the probability, \cite{BIZET2023137636} (see \eqref{enq.GUP_q_p}).
-This leads us to the conclusion that non-extensivity can be interpreted as a consequence of quantum gravity.
+Notably, an intriguing connection has been established between non extensive entropies and GUP, as $S_\pm$ in \eqref{Eqq.Entropy.S_+}-\eqref{Eqq.Entropy.S_-} that depending only on the probability, \cite{BIZET2023137636} (see \eqref{enq.GUP_q_p}).
+This connection allows us to interpret that quantum gravity exhibits non-extensive behavior, which can be quantified through non-extensive entropies.
 The statistics associated with $S_{+}$ and $S_{-}$ yields distinct interpretations.
-For instance, those linked to $S_{+}$ result in a maximum uncertainty for the momentum, while those associated with $S_{-}$ lead to a minimum uncertainty for the position.
+For example, those related to $S_{+}$ result in a maximum uncertainty for the momentum, while those associated with $S_{-}$ lead to a minimum uncertainty for the position.
 Furthermore, $S_{+}$ gives rise to an effective potential correlated with a repulsive interaction, whereas $S_{-}$ gives rise to an effective attractive interaction \cite{GILVILLEGAS2017364}.

+Spacetime fluctuations in the high-energy quantum regime enable the formation of micro black holes, whose gravitational effects modify Heisenberg's uncertainty relation~\cite{SCARDIGLI199939}.
+Similarly, when these effects are taken into account, the energy-time uncertainty relation is also modified (see \eqref{enq:Delta_t_Delta_E_GUP}).
+As a result, the time interval required for the energy of a state to dissipate acquires a minimum value (on the order of the Planck time), after which it increases due to the formation of the micro-black hole.
+It is important to emphasize that these effects are significant only at scales close to the Planck scale.